-In this video, we take a look at master lists, segmentation and how to send to a list segment.
+In this video, we take a look at master lists, contact grouping ('segmentation') and how to send to a group of contacts ('segment') within your master list.
 We've also provided additional accompanying information below the video.

 We recommend using one master list for all your contacts - instead of multiple lists for different sends, or different types of contacts.
 There are two main reasons for this.

 - It could save you money by keeping your total number of contacts low.

 - You can segment the list and easily target certain demographics with a send.

 Let's say that you had 400 contacts in one list and then 200 were copied into a separate list to send messages to.
 Although you have 400 individual contacts in the original list, the duplicates are counted as individual separate contacts.
 This means your total contact volume would be classed as 600 contacts, which would push your account into the next pricing tier.

 Just because you're using a master list, doesn't mean it has to be the only list in your account.
 Although it's a good idea to combine customer lists into a single list, you can still definitely keep internal (staff) & external (customer) lists separate if you wish.

 Every business is different, so we have provided some sample scenarios in the section titled "Common List Scenarios & Solutions", at the end of this article.